DecodeGenetics/popSTR/README.md

 Parameters:

-* `pathToOutputFile/from/computeReadAttributes/PN-id` - Output file from running computeReadAttributes with markerInfoFile as parameter number 3.
+* `pathToOutputFile/from/computeReadAttributes/PN-id` - Output file from running computeReadAttributes with kernelMarkersInfo from the kernel as parameter number 3.
 * `outputFile` - Slippage rate will be written/appended to this file.
 This parameter should be the same for all PNs because the PN-id and slipppage rate will be appended to the file.
 * `kernelSlippageRates` - A file containing slippage rates and other info for markers in the kernel.
 * `pathToKernelModelsFiles` - Logistic regression models for all markers in the kernel should be stored at this location.